This project is continued from Hail Damaged Roof Replacement: Part 2 – Chimney.

 Attic Box Vents

-This is a photo of the old gas flue vents and attic box vents (also known as “turtle vents”) taken several years ago.
+The following photo of the old gas flue vents and attic box vents (also known as “turtle vents”) taken several years ago.
 I later had attic ridge vents installed at my own expense long before the hail storm.
 Box vents should not be used with ridge vents because the box vents can become air intakes, short circuiting the air flow, where the intake air to be drawn in from the soffit vents under the eaves to cool the entire attic.

 You can block off the box vents lifting up the vent flashing and applying roofing felt over the hole in the roof deck, or by covering the holes inside the attic.
 Since the roof is being replaced, this was a perfect opportunity to have have new OSB decking installed to completely eliminate the box vents and vent holes.